Abortion Laws in Uruguay

-Where can I go for abortion services?
+Where can I go for abortion services in Uruguay?

 All health providers of the NIHS are obliged to offer abortion services to their patients, with the exception of two health providers: Círculo Católico and Hospital Evangélico.
 These two providers were granted this exception based on religious grounds.
 They have an obligation to refer patients who seek abortion services to other providers.

-What is the cost of an abortion?
+What is the cost of an abortion in Uruguay?

 Abortions are free of charge in Uruguay, although in private health providers, studies required (at least one echography and a beta-hCG level test) may have some cost.
 This varies depending on providers and isn’t regulated.